 Randal Jackson, Website Manager

-As the Internet Manager at the Jet Propulsion Laboratory, Randal produces websites about Earth science and astronomy and cutting-edge visualization tools for the public.
+As an Internet Manager at the Jet Propulsion Laboratory, Randal produces websites about Earth science and astronomy and cutting-edge visualization tools for the public.
 Prior to working for NASA, he was senior editor for science and technology at CNN.com, where he oversaw coverage of such stories as the Pathfinder mission to Mars, the deorbiting of the Mir space station, and the construction of the International Space Station.
 Randal received his degree in English and journalism from the University of Georgia.

 Laura Faye Tenenbaum, Senior Science Editor

 In addition to her communication specialist role, Laura is a Glendale Community College oceanography professor.
 For the website, she develops original videos and other interactive new media products to engage and educate students, teachers and other professionals in climate and environmental science.
 She received her undergraduate and graduate degrees in marine science from the University of California, Santa Cruz.

-Holly Shaftel, Website Assistant and Social Media Specialist
+Holly Shaftel, Website Editor and Social Media Specialist

-Following a summer 2010 internship with the website, Holly received a Bachelor of Science in Organizational Communication from California State Polytechnic University, Pomona.
+Following a summer 2010 internship with the website's editorial team, Holly received a Bachelor of Science in Organizational Communication from California State Polytechnic University, Pomona.
 She completed a couple of other internships before returning to JPL in July 2012.
-Holly primarily keeps the website fresh with news and "Key Indicator" updates and manages the NASA's climate change social media pages.
-She is pursuing a Master's in Public Administration at the University of Southern California.
+Holly primarily keeps the website fresh with news and "Key Indicator" updates and manages NASA's climate change social media pages.
+She received a Master's in Public Administration from the University of Southern California.